LaniW/PeopleTrackerProgram/README.md

 # People Tracking Program

-This project takes in video feed, finds people in the feed through HOG, within each region where a person is found through mediapipe, calculates the center of that person's torso, and once calculated a red dot marks the center and a trail of green follows that person around.
-The video feed, red dots and green trails are all depicted on a pop up that shows up when one runs this project.
-It is important to note that while extremely laggy for multiple people, the third commit made holds code that tracks a single person quite smootly and well with mediapipe alone.
+This project takes in the video feed, finds people in the feed through HOG, within each region where a person is found through media pipe, calculates the center of that person's torso, and once calculated a red dot marks the center and a trail of green follows that person around.
+The video feed, red dots, and green trails are all depicted on a pop-up that shows up when one runs this project.
+It is important to note that while extremely laggy for multiple people, the third commit holds code that tracks a single person quite smoothly and well with media pipe alone.

 ## Set up
-This tutorial assumes you have Python, a Python environment and pip installed already.
+This tutorial assumes you have Python, a Python environment, and pip installed already.

 1. Clone this GitHub repo
 2. Run the following in a terminal within this project: